zooxo/desk42/README.md

 ARENA is a simple ego shooter with very open setting possibilities.
 You can determine how many enemies and medipacks you want to play with.
 You can even draw your own arena maze with the built-in map editor and save it permanently to the USB disk.
-You can even toggle between a 3D an 2D view (even if the latter one is to small and was inteded for orientation purposes).
+You can toggle between a 3D an 2D view (even if the latter one is to small and was inteded for orientation purposes).

 Beside medipacks and ammunition you find the following enemies:
   ROBO - Reliable soldier with harmless distance shots